Godzilla vs. Megalon: Plot

 Some time later, Jet Jaguar is completed but the trio of inventors are knocked unconscious by the returning Seatopian agents.
 The agents' plan is to use Jet Jaguar to guide Megalon to destroy whatever city Seatopia commands him.
 Goro and Rokuro are sent to be killed, while Hiroshi is taken hostage.
 Megalon is finally released to the surface while Jet Jaguar is put under the control of the Seatopians and is used to guide Megalon to attack Tokyo with the JSDF failing to defeat the monster.
 Eventually, the trio of heroes manage to escape and devise a plan to send Jet Jaguar to get Godzilla's help using Jet Jaguar's secondary control system.

 After uniting with Japan's Defense Force, Goro manages to regain control of Jet Jaguar and sends the robot to Monster Island to bring Godzilla to fight Megalon.
 Without a guide to control its actions, Megalon flails around relentlessly and aimlessly fighting with the Defense Force and destroying the outskirts of Tokyo.
-The Seatopians learn of Jet Jaguar's turn and thus send out a distress call to their allies, the Nebulans (Note: The Nebulans previously appeared in Godzilla vs. Gigan) to send Gigan to assist Megalon.
+The Seatopians learn of Jet Jaguar's turn and thus send out a distress call to their allies, the Nebulans, to send Gigan to assist Megalon.

 As Godzilla journeys to fight Megalon, Jet Jaguar starts acting on its own and ignoring commands to the surprise of its inventors and grows to gigantic proportions to face Megalon itself until Godzilla arrives.
 The battle is roughly at a standstill until Gigan arrives and both Megalon and Gigan double team Jet Jaguar.
 Godzilla finally arrives to assist Jet Jaguar and the odds become even.